-Forward-looking information and forward-looking statements include, but are not limited to, information or statements with respect to the results of the Filo del Sol PFS (as defined herein), financings and the intended use of proceeds resulting therefrom, results and developments in the Corporation's operations in future periods, planned exploration activities, the adequacy of the Corporation's financial resources and other events or conditions that may occur in the future.
-These forward-looking statements may include statements regarding perceived merit of properties, exploration results and budgets, Mineral Resource estimates, work programs, capital expenditures, operating and sustaining costs, cash flow estimates, production estimates and similar statements relating to the economic viability of a project, timelines, strategic plans, including the Corporation's plans and expectations relating to the Filo del Sol Project (as defined herein), located in the Atacama Region of Northern Chile and the adjacent San Juan province of Argentina, completion of transactions, market prices for precious and base metals, future metal prices, statements with respect to the economic and scoping-level parameters of the Filo del Sol Project, the cost and timing of any development of the Filo del Sol Project, the proposed mine plan and mining methods, dilution and mining recoveries, processing method and rates and production rates, projected metallurgical recovery rates, infrastructure requirements, water and power supply estimates, the projected life of mine and other expected attributes of the Filo del Sol Project, the net present value ("NPV"), the Filo del Sol Project proposed site layout, the timing of the environmental assessment process, changes to the Filo del Sol Project configuration that may be requested as a result of stakeholder or government input to the environmental assessment process, government regulations and permitting timelines, estimates of reclamation obligations; requirements for additional capital; future issuances of Common Shares (as defined herein); environmental risks; and general business and economic conditions, or other statements that are not statements of fact.
+Forward-looking information and forward-looking statements include, but are not limited to, information or statements with respect to the results of the Filo del Sol PFS (as defined herein), financings and the intended use of proceeds resulting therefrom, results and developments in the Corporation's operations in future periods, planned exploration activities and the anticipated findings and interpretations resulting therefrom, the adequacy of the Corporation's financial resources and other events or conditions that may occur in the future.
+These forwardlooking statements may include statements regarding perceived merit of properties, exploration and drilling activities, results and budgets, the granting of exploration mining concessions, negotiation of a new agreement with the Pulido Community (as defined herein) to provide access to, and allow for exploration work at, the project area, Mineral Resource and Mineral Reserve estimates, work programs, capital expenditures, operating and sustaining costs, cash flow estimates, production estimates and similar statements relating to the economic viability of a project, timelines, strategic plans, including the Corporation's plans and expectations relating to the Filo del Sol Project (as defined herein), located in the Atacama Region of Northern Chile and the adjacent San Juan province of Argentina, the mineralization and deposit type at the Filo del Sol Project, completion of transactions, market prices for precious and base metals, future metal prices, statements with respect to the economic and scoping-level parameters of the Filo del Sol Project, the cost and timing of any development of the Filo del Sol Project, the proposed mine plan and mining methods, dilution and mining recoveries, processing method and rates and production rates, projected metallurgical recovery rates, infrastructure requirements, water and power supply estimates, the projected life of mine and other expected attributes of the Filo del Sol Project, the net present value ("NPV"), the Filo del Sol Project proposed site layout, the timing of the environmental assessment process, changes to the Filo del Sol Project configuration that may be requested as a result of stakeholder or government input to the environmental assessment process, the preparation of the Filo del Sol Project for year round exploration activities; government regulations and permitting requirements and timelines, estimates of reclamation obligations, requirements for, and availability of, additional capital, future financings, including future issuances of Common Shares (as defined herein), expectations that the Corporation will continue to incur negative operating case flow until it achieves commercial production, environmental risks, including environmental laws that could affect the development of the Filo del Sol Project, the impact of the COVID-19 pandemic on the Corporation, the Corporation's ability to locate and retain persons with specialized skills and knowledge, plans with respect to the payment of dividends, and general business and economic conditions, or other statements that are not statements of fact.
 These statements relate to analyses and other information that are based on forecasts of future results, estimates of amounts not yet determinable and assumptions of management.
-Statements concerning Mineral Resource estimates may also be deemed to constitute "forward-looking statements" to the extent that they involve estimates of the mineralization that will be encountered if the Filo del Sol Project is developed.
+Statements concerning Mineral Resource and Mineral Reserve estimates may also be deemed to constitute "forward-looking statements" to the extent that they involve estimates of the mineralization that will be encountered if the Filo del Sol Project is developed.